Skip to content Skip to main navigation Skip to footer

 ELIGIBILITY

-PADDLERS: A male or female paddler who is a member of a recognized PNW ORCA club is eligible to participate, subject to the classification and registration in rules.
+PADDLERS: A male or female paddler who is a member of a recognized PNWORCA club is eligible to participate, subject to the classification and registration in rules.

 REGISTRATION